seem8/astech/README.md

 This is a webapp to control and manage headless MegaMek (www.megamek.org) server.

-It's intended to run on a Linux machine on any virtual, or psychical server.

-It depends on Oracle Java JRE and Python 3.6.
+It's intended to run on a Linux machine with Oracle Java JRE and Python 3.6.

 Some of the features are:
 - start/stop MegaMek server,